viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     > [!IMPORTANT]
     > Don't select *Connected Cache Resources*, which is different from **Microsoft Connected Cache**.

-1. Select **Create** on the next screen to start the process of creating the MCC resource.
+1. Select **Create** on the next screen to start the process of creating the Connected Cache resource.

     :::image type="content" source="./images/mcc-isp-create.png" alt-text="Screenshot of the Create option for the Microsoft Connected Cache service.":::

-1. Fill in the following required fields to create the MCC resource:
+1. Fill in the following required fields to create the Connected Cache resource:

     - Choose the **Subscription** that you provided to Microsoft.

     - Azure resource groups are logical groups of resources.
 Create a new **Resource group** and choose a name for it.

     - Choose **(US) West US** for the **Location** of the resource.
-This choice won't impact MCC if the physical location isn't in the West US, it's just a limitation of the preview.
+This choice won't impact Connected Cache if the physical location isn't in the West US, it's just a limitation of the preview.

         > [!NOTE]
-        > Your MCC resource won't create properly if you don't select **(US) West US**.
+        > Your Connected Cache resource won't create properly if you don't select **(US) West US**.

     - Specify a **Connected Cache Resource Name**.